 The movie 12 Years a Slave is one of the greatest movies depicting slavery through the lens.
-It is directed by Steeve McQueen, starring Chiwetel Ejiofor, who is playing the role of Solomon Northup.
+It is directed by Steve McQueen and stars Chiwetel Ejiofor, who is playing the role of Solomon Northup.
 The movie is based on the autobiography of Northup, a free black man kidnapped and sold into slavery.
-He remained as an enslaved person for 12 years until he was free, thus the movie’s title.
+He remained an enslaved person for 12 years until he was free, thus the movie’s title.
 Meanwhile, the film also outlines how people used to trick free black men into slavery.
 The movie 12 years a slave is definitely worth watching if you want to know more about slavery and cruelty back in the day.

 La Esclava Blanca

-The next movies in this list is quite different, as it explores the situation of a white orphan girl taken by enslaved black people.
+The next movie in this list of Best Slavery Movies on Netflix is quite different, as it explores the situation of a white orphan girl taken by enslaved black people.
 The movie portrayed Colombia in 1821, and the story revolves around an orphan white girl and her family, which consist of enslaved Black people.
 The film’s plot is based on a historical lie said by the critics.
 However, it is one of the great movies depicting the struggle and hardship of slavery.
 It also shows a perspective of black people who had a family while working as a slave.